Farm8763/salty_l4d2_server/README.md

 Starting the server after deployed (currently ran on the minion after sshing in)
 - /home/steam/L4D2/srcds_run -console -game left4dead2

+TODO
-TODO: Run the server as a service
+- Run the server as a service
+- Clean up Readme formatting